Ecosyste.ms: Awesome

 can also be used in **visual mode** to use the visual selection instead of the

-### Smart variable identification
+### Smart variable detection

 When the variable under the cursor is an object with fields, `chainsaw` attempts

 to automatically select the correct field.
-Note that this feature requires the
+(Note that this feature requires the

-Treesitter parser of the respective language.
+Treesitter parser of the respective language.)

 ```lua